 What should I do next once I know?

-Follow the matching guide: mouse control vs rat control (different trap sizes + placement).
+Follow the matching guide - our mouse control guide or rat control guide - as the trap sizes and placement differ.

 We go to great lengths to ensure that all our pest control products are effective, fast & easy for everyone.
 You may also find our expert mouse guide or expert rat guide useful if you want to learn more about getting rid of rodents from your home or business.